Best Practice

 • cultural anthropology

 In a nutshell, any research discipline that relies on the understanding of social phenomena or insights that may not easily be quantifiable will attract researchers engaged in thematic analysis.
-Moreover, any exploratory research design lends itself easily to the identification of previously unknown themes that can later be used to a quantitative or confirmatory research project.
+Moreover, any exploratory research design lends itself easily to the identification of previously unknown themes that can later be used in a qualitative, quantitative, or confirmatory research project.

 Common forms of data collection